kazantsev033/allure-linux-install/README.md

-A script to install [Allure](https://github.com/allure-framework/allure2) on Linux in /opt
+A script to install [Allure](https://github.com/allure-framework/allure2) on Linux

 ### Preconditions
 Make sure you have Java intalled